csgocollection/csgostash-item-scraper/README.md

 ## Usage

-The project is designed for concurrent and functional use and therefore uses the RxJava library due to the nature of how https://csgocollection.com utilizes the data.
+The project is designed for concurrent and functional use and therefore uses the RxJava library due to the nature of how https://csgocollection.com is consuming the data.

 ```java
 var conf = new ItemScraperConfig(Fixtures.CSGOSTASH_HOST);